marnello/Spatial-Databases-Project/README.md

 # Spatial-Databases-Project
 H.Dip.-Data-Analytics
-Individual group project for the spatial databases module, using PostgreSQL and QGIS.
+Individual project for the spatial databases module, using PostgreSQL and QGIS.

 Process:
 - Choose a project subject